I am fascinated by how we each deal with all the experiences, problems and dilemmas involved in being human.

 22 years of experience of adult NHS mental health care including primary, secondary care and forensic services offering psychotherapy, supervision, evaluation, research, service development and training.

-Assistant professor in counselling at the University of Nottingham, responsible for the delivery of Counselling for Depression courses.
-Associate lecturer at Huddersfield University in psychology and counselling.
+Lecturer in counselling at the University of Leeds, responsible for the Masters in Counselling and Psychotherapy programme.

 Research supervisor with a particular interest in qualitative research, ethics, power and reflexivity.